 Critics of the H‑1B visa for skilled foreign workers often claim that the status amounts to “indentured” servitude.
 Indentured servitude is a contract to work for a single employer for a predetermined period without pay.
 H‑1B workers are not only paid—they receive wages in the top 10 percent of wage earners in the United States.
 As importantly, although they face more obstacles to changing jobs, H‑1B workers are not tied to a single employer and they change jobs regularly.

-On another point, H‑1B job shifting is more common than H‑1B workers starting H‑1B employment for the first time.
-In 2023, about 61 percent of all H‑1B workers starting with a new employer were existing H‑1B workers hired away from other employers in the United States.
-This means that US employers are more likely to hire an H‑1B worker already in the United States in H‑1B status as they are to hire a new H‑1B worker not already with H‑1B status.
+Moreover, H‑1B job shifting is nearly as common as H‑1B workers starting H‑1B employment for the first time.
+In 2022, 48 percent of all H‑1B workers starting with a new employer were existing H‑1B workers who were hired away from other employers in the United States.
+This means that US employers were as likely to hire an H‑1B worker already in the United States in H‑1B status as they were to hire a new H‑1B worker not already with H‑1B status.

 Several causes for this increase are possible.
 The labor market has generally been tighter, leading to more job switching in general.
 In addition, more H‑1B workers are employed in the United States now for other employers to poach, and because the H‑1B cap has been so quickly met every year since 2014, there is more reason to poach.
 The government also made it somewhat easier to switch H‑1B jobs in 2017 by giving them a sixty-day grace period to find a new job after losing a job.